“You’re going where?!”

 Yes, that’s right, I’m heading back to Haiti in April.
 Want to join?

-English in Mind, one of the only free Haitian-led adult English schools in Port-au-Prince, offers 10-day volunteer trips throughout the year that include teaching, service work and, of course, visits to the beautiful beaches and mountains of Haiti.
+English in Mind, one of the only free Haitian-led adult English schools in Port-au-Prince, offers 10-day volunteer trips throughout the year that include teaching, service work and visits to the beautiful beaches and mountains of Haiti.